-Egypt delays vote on settlements after Israeli pressure, Trump tweet
+U.S. intended to allow passage of U.N. draft critical of Israel: officials

 It was not clear what pressure Israel may have put on Egypt but there are several ways it could do so, including curtailing Israeli security cooperation in Egypt's fight against Islamist militants in the Sinai desert.

-An Egyptian and a Western diplomat said Cairo put off the vote in part to maintain good relations with the incoming Trump administration.

-"We (Arab states) are all looking for a way to ensure constructive relations with this new administration.
-It's not clear if this (resolution) helps that, or if it might even hinder," said the diplomat, who spoke on condition of anonymity.

-Netanyahu took to Twitter in the dead of night in Israel to make the appeal for a veto, in a sign of concern that Obama might take a parting shot at a policy he has long opposed and at a right-wing Israeli leader with whom he has had strained ties.
+Netanyahu took to Twitter in the dead of night in Israel to make the appeal for a veto.

 Hours later, Trump backed fellow conservative Netanyahu on one of the most contentious issues in the Israeli-Palestinian conflict and the pursuit, effectively stalled since 2014, of a two-state solution.

-Obama's administration has been highly critical of settlement construction in the occupied West Bank and East Jerusalem.
-U.S. officials said this month, however, the president was not expected to make major moves on Israeli-Palestinian peace before leaving office on Jan.
-20.
+The State Department declined to comment immediately on reports of the planned abstention.

-Israel's far-right and settler leaders have been buoyed by the election of Trump, who has already signaled a possible change in U.S. policy by tapping a fundraiser for a major Israeli settlement as Washington's ambassador to Israel.
+Israel's far-right and settler leaders have been buoyed by the election of Trump, who has signaled a possible change in U.S. policy by tapping a fundraiser for a major Israeli settlement as Washington's ambassador to Israel.

 Netanyahu, for whom settlers are a key constituency, has said his government has been their greatest ally since the capture of the West Bank and East Jerusalem in a 1967 war.